You May Not Pack A Missile Launcher In Your Luggage Like This Man Did – A TSA PreCheck Reminder

 You can check out this page for official TSA guidelines of both carry-on and checked bags.

 And to dramatically speed up your airport security experience, you can enroll in TSA PreCheck for free thank to the benefits that come with several different credit cards.
 TSA PreCheck gives you a dedicated airport security line where you don’t have to remove your jacket, shoes, laptop, etc.

-My top pick for free TSA PreCheck is the Capital One Venture Rewards Credit Card, because the card’s annual fee is waived the first year (then $95) and offers an up to $100 credit.
+My top pick for free TSA PreCheck is the Capital One Venture Rewards Credit Card, because the card’s annual fee is $95 and offers an up to $100 credit.
 As long as you use the card to pay for your TSA PreCheck application within the first year, you’ll get five absolutely free years of TSA PreCheck.